 - Aggregated data.
 Heatmap data isn’t personally identifiable, so you don’t have to worry about user security or regulatory compliance.

 Plerdy offers a free trial mode for all types of subscriptions.
 It’s a significant benefit to those who want to study the functionality of the heatmap software before choosing one of the paid plans.

-How to Analyze Your Website with Mouse Heatmap Tool
+How to Analyze Website with Mouse Heatmap Tool

-1. Use a mouse click heatmap to redesign your website
+1. Use a mouse click heatmap to redesign the website

 Web designers should get acquainted with the data on user behavior before making the first sketches.
 It’s important to determine which elements are clicked the most and the least to decide whether to keep them or not.

-Also, note that the behavior of desktop and mobile website visitors significantly differs and the number of mobile users is steadily growing.
-Don’t forget about the needs of mobile visitors in your next website version.
+Note that the behavior of desktop and mobile website visitors significantly differs, and the number of mobile users is steadily growing.
+Therefore, don’t forget about the needs of mobile visitors in the next website version.